aburossi/prompts/hep/README.txt

 //steps
 A) follow the instructions in step1.txt to generate a mindmap
 B) follow the instructions in step2.txt to generate a set of questions to use in classroom
-C) follow the instructions in step4.txt to generate h5p content in form of Multiple-Choice or Drag the words
-D) follow the instructions in step5.txt to generate a smart brevity summary
+C) follow the instructions in step5.txt to generate a smart brevity summary

 //choice
 generate the user's choice